-- Pinch of sea salt or pink Himalayan salt
+- Pinch of mineral salt, pink Himalayan salt, or sea salt

-1. Fill a quart size glass jar with the filtered or spring water (room temperature please).
+1. Fill a quart size glass jar with room temperature water.

-3. Cut up the fresh mint leaves in small pieces and add to the drink mixture.
+3. Cut up the fresh mint leaves (if used) in small pieces and add to the drink mixture.

-5. Cover the jar with an air tight lid and shake several time to disperse the ingredients evenly.
+5. Cover the jar with an air tight lid and shake several times to disperse the ingredients evenly.

-7. Electrolyte water is great for times of excessive heat, high Pitta, heavy sweating, dehydration and low energy.
-This batch will last up to 5 days in the refrigerator.
+7. Electrolyte water is great during times of excessive heat, high Pitta, heavy sweating, dehydration, low energy, muscle weakness, and illness.

 8. Store in an airtight jar in the refrigerator for up to 5 days.